cockroachdb/docs/v21.1/bulk-update-data.md

 ## Write a batch-update loop

 1. At the top level of a loop in your application, or in a script, execute a `SELECT` query that returns a large batch of primary key values for the rows that you want to update.
 When defining the `SELECT` query:
-    - Use a `WHERE` clause that filters on the column identifying the rows.
+    - Use a `WHERE` clause that filters on the column identifying the rows that you want to update.
+This clause should also filter out the rows that have been updated by previous iterations of the `UPDATE` loop.
     - Add an [`AS OF SYSTEM TIME` clause](as-of-system-time.html) to the end of the selection subquery, or run the selection query in a separate, read-only transaction with [`SET TRANSACTION AS OF SYSTEM TIME`](as-of-system-time.html#using-as-of-system-time-in-transactions).
 This helps to reduce [transaction contention](transactions.html#transaction-contention).
     - Use a [`LIMIT`](limit-offset.html) clause to limit the number of rows queried to a subset of the rows that you want to update.
 To determine the optimal `SELECT` batch size, try out different sizes (10,000 rows, 20,000 rows, etc.), and monitor the change in performance.
 Note that this `SELECT` batch size can be much larger than the batch size of rows that are updated in the subsequent `UPDATE` query.
     - To ensure that rows are efficiently scanned in the subsequent `UPDATE` query, include an [`ORDER BY`](order-by.html) clause on the primary key.